The problem

 Once a task exists, the orchestrator delegates it to the appropriate agent.
 Delegation records who assigned what to whom — this is queryable later.

-# Delegate research task to research-agent
+# Delegate research task to research-agent (creates a child task, parent flips to status=delegated)

 curl -X POST https://api.delega.dev/v1/tasks/TASK_ID/delegate \